telicent-oss/smart-caches-core/docs/security/index.md

 retrieve user attributes to provide label enforcement decisions.

-Therefore as part of this new API we adopt a similar approach to [Labels](#label-format--syntax) in that we move to treat user entitlements as opaque byte sequences with responsibility for retrieving and interpreting user entitlements left to plugins via their `EntitlementsProvider` and `EntitlementsParser` implementations.
+Therefore as part of this new API we adopt a similar approach to [Labels](#label-format--syntax) in that we move to treat user attributes as opaque byte sequences with responsibility for retrieving and interpreting user attributes left to plugins via their `AttributesProvider` and `AttributesParser` implementations.
 This means that the burden of configuring any necessary supporting services, e.g. connectivity to [Telicent Access][TcAccess], becomes an internal implementation detail of a plugin, rather than an application concern.

-Entitlements use the same optional schema prefix as part of the byte sequences to allow plugins to distinguish between different entitlement schemas they may support, and this allows for future plugins to potentially combine multiple entitlement providers.
+User attributes use the same optional schema prefix as part of the byte sequences to allow plugins to distinguish between different attribute schemas they may support, and this allows for future plugins to potentially combine multiple attribute providers.

-As with labels the `Entitlements<T>` interface treats entitlements in abstract terms from an application perspective while allowing a plugin implementation to decode the entitlements into whatever data structure(s) are appropriate.
-A plugins implementation of the `EntitlementsParser` interface can supply whatever decoding logic it needs for its implementation.
+As with labels the `UserAttributes<T>` interface treats user attributes in abstract terms from an application perspective while allowing a plugin implementation to decode the user attributes into whatever data structure(s) are appropriate.
+A plugins implementation of the `AttributesParser` interface can supply whatever decoding logic it needs for its implementation.

-Entitlements may include a variety of entitlements data, including but not limited to the following:
+User attributes may include a variety of user attributes, including but not limited to the following:

 - User specific attributes, e.g. name, job role, clearance, nationality etc.
 - Request contextual attributes, e.g. physical location, device, connection

-Part of this Security Plugin model is that a customers chosen plugin can provide data from as many entitlement sources, and of many types, as is needed to enforce a given security labelling schema.
+Part of this Security Plugin model is that a customers chosen plugin can provide data from as many attribute sources, and of many types, as is needed to enforce a given security labelling schema.

 ### Data Access Enforcement

-Data Access Enforcement is done by combining the users retrieved [Entitlements](#entitlements) with the [Labels](#label-format--syntax) present on the data.
-This is done by first preparing an `Authorizer` via the `prepareAuthorizer()` method passing in the users entitlements.  `Authorizer` instances are intended to be scoped to the lifetime of a single user request so they may cache any access decisions if they encounter the same labels repeatedly.
+Data Access Enforcement is done by combining the users retrieved [User Attributes](#user-attributes) with the [Labels](#label-format--syntax) present on the data.
+This is done by first preparing an `Authorizer` via the `prepareAuthorizer()` method passing in the user attributes.  `Authorizer` instances are intended to be scoped to the lifetime of a single user request so they may cache any access decisions if they encounter the same labels repeatedly.

 Once an application has an `Authorizer` it calls one of the `canRead()`/`canWrite()`/`canUse()` methods passing in